Jeff Yau

 • [2023] HKCFI 7; [2023] HKCFI 565 — discharge of an ex parte Mareva injunction for US$150 million fraud claim involving the largest motor insurer in Hong Kong (led by Robert Whitehead SC)

-Bankruptcy & Corporate Insolvency
+Bankruptcy & Insolvency

-• Re Ashit Sud (Debtor) [2022] HKCFI 1269, reported at [2022] 2 HKLRD 898; [2022] 4 HKC 575 — resisted winding-up and bankruptcy petitions for a US$30 million debt on the ground that the creditor rejected a reasonable offer to compromise and secure (sole advocate)
+• Re Ashit Sud (Debtor) [2022] HKCFI 1269, reported at [2022] 2 HKLRD 898; [2022] 4 HKC 575 — winding-up and bankruptcy petitions for a US$30 million debt on the ground that the creditor rejected a reasonable offer to compromise and secure (sole advocate)

-• Advising on and/or acting for petitioners and debtors in relation to various winding-up and bankruptcy proceedings, including but not limited to unfair prejudice petitions, setting-aside of statutory demands, review of remuneration of provisional liquidators, etc.
+• Advising on and/or acting for creditors and debtors in relation to various winding-up and bankruptcy proceedings, including but not limited to unfair prejudice petitions, setting-aside of statutory demands, review of remuneration of provisional liquidators, etc.

 Will, Trusts, Probate & Mental Health

-• Re KCC — acting for an interim receiver and later committee of an alleged MIP in the mental health proceedings and the related proceedings for recovery of misappropriated assets in the sum of HK$30 million and disclosure against the alleged MIP’s former solicitors and contempt proceedings (led by Sara Tong SC)
+• Re KCC — acting for an interim receiver and later committee of an alleged MIP in the mental health proceedings and the related proceedings for recovery of misappropriated assets in the sum of HK$30 million, disclosure against the alleged MIP’s former solicitors and contempt proceedings (led by Sara Tong SC)

 • Re YLC — acting for a committee appointed under the Mental Health Ordinance (Cap.
-136) on whether an action/application brought by a committee before the sanction of the mental health court has been obtained is valid (sole advocate)
+136) on whether an action/ application brought by a committee before the sanction of the mental health court has been obtained is valid (sole advocate)

 Employment